rspamd/rspamd/README.md

 * **Fuzzy hashes** - for checking of malicious mail patterns, Rspamd uses the so called "fuzzy hashes".
-Unlike normal hashes, these structures are targeted to hide the small differences between text patterns, allowing it to find eimilar messages quickly.
+Unlike normal hashes, these structures are targeted to hide the small differences between text patterns, allowing it to find similar messages quickly.
 Rspamd has an internal storage of such hashes and can block mass spam sendings quickly based on feedback from the user that specifies messages’ reputation.
 Moreover, this allows to feed Rspamd with data from ["honeypots"](http://en.wikipedia.org/wiki/Honeypot_(computing)#Spam_versions) without polluting the statistical module.